-I am a researcher and therapist with a doctorate (Ph.D.) in clinical psychology, a Clinical Instructor in Psychology at Harvard Medical School, and an independent consultant in several areas.
+I am a researcher and therapist with a doctorate (Ph.D.) in clinical psychology, Teaching Associate in Psychology at Harvard Medical School, and an independent consultant in several areas.
 (For professional

 information about me, please see my home page.)

 Most important here, I have studied and practiced meditation for more than 20 years, and my ongoing efforts to cultivate mindfulness and kindness have greatly benefitted my personal and professional lives and relationships.